nodirbekdevs/Wash_System_Bot/README.md

 # Wash_System_Bot
-Telegram bot washers for automating
+Telegram bot for car washers to automating